GrieferPig/Pegasus/doc_src/branches.md

 U stands for "unchecked", usually used in Indev branch.
 This slot is replaceable by filling C. C stands for "checked".

-7 is the commit index, which indicates how many commits does this version took.
+7 is the Patch index, which indicates how many pAtches did this version paTched.

+(lmfao 3 patChes in a row, *literally*)